 MP for Vauxhall and Camberwell Green

-Florence Eshalomi is a Labour and Co-operative MP for Vauxhall and Camberwell Green, first elected in 2019.
-She currently serves on the Housing, Communities and Local Government Committee and sits on the Liaison Committee, the Speaker’s Committee on the Electoral Commission, and the Liaison Sub-Committee on National Policy Statements.
-She has previously held shadow ministerial roles in Levelling Up, Housing, Communities and Local Government and in the Cabinet Office.
+Florence Eshalomi is a Labour (Co-op) MP for Vauxhall and Camberwell Green, first elected in December 2019.
+She currently serves on several Commons committees, including the Housing, Communities and Local Government Committee, the Liaison Committee, the Speaker's Committee on the Electoral Commission, and the Liaison Sub-Committee on National Policy Statements; she has previously held frontbench roles as Shadow Minister for Levelling Up, Housing, Communities and Local Government (2023–2024) and for the Cabinet Office (2022–2023).

-Declared financial interests include land and property (within or outside the UK) and visits outside the UK.
+Declared financial interests include land and property (within or outside the UK) and overseas visits.

 Generated 21 February 2026